Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Coupled particle MCMC

 \subsection{Coupling of particle MCMC}

 Having specified an SMC sampler, we derive a coupled particle MCMC algorithm.
-The outer MCMC step is constructed from the SMC sampler.
-Specifically, we borrow ideas from the particle filtering literature and define a coupling strategy of the MCMC step as a mixture of the coupled PIMH in \citet[Algorithm~3]{Middleton2019} and the coupled conditional particle filters in \citet[Algorithm~2]{Jacob2020}.
+The outer MCMC step is constructed via the SMC sampler.
+Specifically, we borrow ideas from the particle filtering literature and define a coupling strategy of the outer MCMC step, the latter defined as a mixture of the coupled PIMH in \citet[Algorithm~3]{Middleton2019} and the coupled conditional particle filters in \citet[Algorithm~2]{Jacob2020}.
 PIMH and conditional SMC \citep[Section~2.4]{Andrieu2010} provide MCMC steps on the extended state space $x_{0:S}\in\mathcal{X}^{S+1}$ based on Algorithm~\ref{alg:smc}.
 The invariant law on $\mathcal{X}^{S+1}$ of such MCMC has ${\pi(x)}$ as marginal distribution on $x_S\in\mathcal{X}$ \citep[Theorems~2, 5]{Andrieu2010}.
 Therefore, the resulting MCMC algorithm can be run for two coupled chains to provide unbiased Monte Carlo estimation per \eqref{eq:unbiased_simple}.
 The added machinery of SMC provides more ways to couple the MCMC compared to using a less elaborate MCMC algorithm for sampling from the posterior $\pi(x)$.

 Coupled PIMH results in smaller meeting times $\tau$ and worse mixing of the MCMC chain than conditional SMC in our experiments.
 The meeting times and the MCMC mixing both affect the variance of the resulting unbiased estimators.
-The empirical results show that neither PIMH nor conditional SMC yields universally better performance.
-We thus consider a mixture of them as the outer MCMC step.
-Next, we describe coupled PIMH and coupled conditional SMC separately.
+The empirical results show that neither PIMH nor conditional SMC yields universally better performance \ad{(across different posteriors).
+We thus also consider a mixture of them as the outer MCMC step.
+We mention here that in our experiments we do not encounter scenarios where such mixture yields notably more computationally efficient unbiased estimation than both PIMH and conditional SMC.
+Still, incorporation of the mixture allows for gaining further insight into the presented methods.} Next, we describe coupled PIMH and coupled conditional SMC separately.